-I am very excited to welcome you into the Winter, 2023 online World Religions course.
-This is the ninth time I am offering this class in this accelerated winter session.
+I am very excited to welcome you into the Summer, 2024 online World Religions course.
 I hope that all students who take this class will be introduced to the major religions that one encounters in the world today.
 As citizens of a global community it is essential for us to appreciate the beliefs of people who live in many different areas of the world.
-But as a melting pot, or more accurately a "Salad Bowl" America has members of all of these religious traditions within its borders.
-Thus it is ever more important for us to appreciate these religious traditions.
+But as a "melting pot" or some would say a "salad bowl", America has members of all of these religious traditions within its borders.
+Thus, it is ever more important for us to appreciate these religious traditions.

 Because this class has no prerequisites, I do not assume that any student has any knowledge of the religions that we will explore.
-But realizing that we will be learning the basics of at least 9 belief systems, our work is cut out for us!!
-We will start with some basic ideas about religion and God and work our way up to some of the more well established religions.
+But realizing that we will be learning the basics of at least 11 belief systems, our work is cut out for us!!
+We will start with some basic ideas about religion and God and work our way up to some of the more well-established religions.
 Some people are concerned that the course will be overshadowed by Marist's Catholic heritage.
 But rest assured that the scrutiny of Christianity will be very similar to the scrutiny of any other of the major religions of the world.
-Recognizing that this is a 4 week course, we will be rapidly going through the religions.
+Recognizing that this is an 8-week course, we will be rapidly going through the religions.
 It will be important to stay current with all reading assignments and quizzes as they are assigned.
 This class, therefore, requires constant participation.
 But the end result of this class is not just knowledge of other faith traditions.
-There will be plenty of dialogue which will allow each student to reflect on his/her own faith.
+There will be plenty of dialogue which will allow each student to reflect on his/her own faith or personal beliefs.

-The class will be set up to take a major world religion in three day segments.
-Plenty of student to student interaction is expected and the course is enhanced when each student helps classmates to see different perspectives of each of the religions explored.
-Due dates will be critical for written assignments and the forum discussion will depend on timely reading of the course text and lecture notes.
-The lecture notes will have links that will have to be explored in order for a well rounded understanding of the material to be gained.
+Each week, the class will introduce the student to one, two or three of the religions found in the world today.
+While textbook reading is essential to this course, there will be plenty of student to student interaction which will enhance the course material by presenting alternative viewpoints to the material.
+It is when each student helps his/her classmates to see different perspectives that learning becomes exciting.
+Due dates will be critical for written assignments and the discussion will depend on timely reading of the course text and lecture notes.
+The lecture notes will have web links that will have to be explored in order for a well-rounded understanding of the material to be gained.

-A major component of this class will be the in depth exploration of religious thoughts from people that you are familiar with in comparison to a person who is an adherent of a religion that you are not presently familiar with.
-You will be conducting interviews with these people through the holiday time which will NOT necessitate additional research in a library or online.
+A major component of this class will be the in-depth exploration of religious thoughts from people that you are familiar with in comparison to a person who is an adherent of a religion that you are not presently familiar with.
+You will be conducting interviews with these people through the 8-week time frame which will NOT necessitate additional research in a library or online.
 Because most people shy away from intense religious discussions because of the possibility of argument, this course expects that students will engage family members or acquaintances in dialogue meant to inform not to proselytize.
 Right away, you should be thinking about the people you would like to interview.
 The following are the categories of people that you will need to interview:

 - 1. Grandparent---or someone from that age group - 2.
-Parent---or someone from that age group - 3.
-Sibling or friend---someone in your own age group - 4.
+Parent---or someone from that age group

+- 3. Sibling or friend---someone in your own age group - 4.
 A person who practices a different faith tradition other than your own or your family's professed faith.